 Ciphertex Data Security®, known for providing the most reliable data security solutions, provides encryption and data storage technologies to the U.S. military.
 These solutions meet the highest standards and government mandates.
 When it comes to military data security, we provide ruggedized data storage networking and security solutions, including software, portable NAS servers, and RAID protection employing the Advanced Encryption Standard (AES) employed by U.S. government and military organizations.

 In the 21st century, information security has emerged as a major national security concern.
 Communications, surveillance, signal processing, weapons, and vehicle control systems are all computerized.
 A cyberattack can have far-reaching effects on a military organization.
-Security and defense data can be easily corrupted, spied upon, or stolen if not protected; no longer are tanks, machine guns, and bombs the only weapons to worry about.
+Without proper protection, adversaries can easily corrupt, spy on, or steal security and defense data; today’s threats go far beyond tanks, machine guns, and bombs.

 The threats are so far-reaching, even the Pentagon isn’t immune.
 In 2008, a cyberattack on the United States Department of Defense (DoD), considered the worst breach of military computers in U.S. history at the time, spread malicious code through classified and unclassified systems via a USB flash drive.
 The damage took 14 months to clean up, and the Pentagon subsequently banned USB drives.

-Since then, the United States Cyber Command was created.
-It is the central command of all the nation’s cyberspace operations; all military networks are synchronized through here.
+Since then, the United States established the Cyber Command.
+It oversees all the nation’s cyberspace operations and synchronizes all military networks.

 Role of the Military in Cyberattack Prevention